kleros-crime-syndicate/la-kroisette/plan.md

 - [ ] Update message tags if new message types are needed
 - [ ] Verify backward compatibility during transition period

-#### 3.2 Evidence Handling
-- [ ] Determine if evidence needs to be bridged cross-chain
-- [ ] Implement evidence relay mechanism if required
-- [ ] Add evidence-related message types to LayerZero protocol

 ### 4. Error Handling and Events